FlexMeasures/flexmeasures/documentation/dev/plugins.rst

 We created the file ``<some_folder>/our_client/fmplugin/__init__.py``.
 So, ``our_client`` is the plugin folder and becomes the plugin name.
 All else that is needed for this showcase (not shown here) is ``<some_folder>/our_client/fmplugin/templates/metrics.html``, which works just as other FlexMeasures templates (they are Jinja2 templates).

 We demonstrate adding a view which can be rendered via the FlexMeasures base templates.
-When added to the FlexMeasures UI menu (name it in :ref:`menu-config`)
+When added to the FlexMeasures UI menu (name it in :ref:`menu-config`).

 We also showcase a CLI function which has access to the FlexMeasures `app` object.
 It can be called via ``flexmeasures our_client test``.